ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Usage of transpilers has continued to grow, with 81.56% of respondents now using one in their workflow, a rise of +4.8%.

-As you might expect, developers with less experience in front-end development are less likely to be using a transpiler, with 70% of respondents with 0-2 year's experience saying they did so.
+As you might expect, developers with less experience in front-end development are less likely to be using a transpiler, with 70% of respondents with 0-2 years experience saying they did so.

 {{> promos promo='es6' }}